JordinPinzon/Go/README.md

 Once you've cloned the repository and have Go installed, navigate to the project folder: cd Go

-then run the following command go mod init go-hello-world
+then run the following command: go mod init go-hello-world

 ## Start Server